jawj/zapatos-docs/src/index.md

 ### `SQLFragment`

-`SQLFragment<RunResult>` class instances are returned by the `sql` tagged template function (you're unlikely ever to contruct them directly with `new`).
-They take on the `RunResult` type variable from the `sql`  function.
+`SQLFragment<RunResult>` class instances are what is returned by the `sql` tagged template function — you're unlikely ever to contruct them directly with `new`.
+They take on the `RunResult` type variable from the `sql` template function that constructs them.

-You can [interpolate them](#other-sql-template-strings) in other `sql` tagged template strings, or call/access the following properties on them:
+You can [interpolate them](#other-sql-template-strings) into other `sql` tagged template strings, or call/access the following properties on them:

 #### `async run(queryable: Queryable): Promise<RunResult>`